Results for: "strip"

 string[index]

-When non-negative integer argument index is given, the slice is the 1-character substring found in self at character offset index:
+When a non-negative integer argument index is given, the slice is the 1-character substring found in self at character offset index:

 'bar'[0] # => "b"